Facing redundancy in the Netherlands

 Your notice period

 If you have a permanent contract, you must always be given notice before your employer lets you go.
-This is also the case with fixed-term contracts.
-Should your employer want to end things early, a provision must be set out in the contract, so review yours carefully.
+This is also the case with the termination of fixed-term contracts in between the contractual period.
+Should your employer want to end your fixed-term contract early, a provision must be set out in the contract, so review yours carefully.
 Also, if your notice period is longer than one month, the employer’s notice period must be twice as long.

 For example, if you are required to give one month’s notice before leaving a job, the employer must give two months’ notice if they want to let you go.
 The longest notice period for an employee is six months.

 Many things can influence the way being made redundant in the Netherlands plays out.
+Additionally, being made redundant might have an impact on your right to stay in the country.
 The process can be detailed and complex, so consider asking a trusted legal professional for guidance, like the team at Russell Advocaten, and you’ll know your best interests are being looked after.